Marshall has one day left of the fall season and looks to finish strong

 Grobe played for the Herd for three years (1993-95, a three-time letterman) after attending the Air Force Academy from 1989-92.
 Upon his 1995 Marshall graduation with a degree in Business Administration, he began his golf career at Sleepy Hollow Golf Club in Hurricane, before relocating to the Las Vegas area.

 Grobe and his wife, Melanie, have a daughter, Mackenzie, and a son Cameron.
-Matt is also a son of Huntington native and former Marshall assistant football coach (1979-83) Jim Grobe, who has been Wake Forest's head coach since 2001.
+Matt is also a son of Huntington native and former Marshall assistant football coach (1979-83) Jim Grobe, who was Wake Forest's head coach from 2001-2013.